GMG Upcoming Events

 WHERE: Greenwood Senior Center, 525 N 85th St. (downstairs)

-The days are getting longer!
-We don't care what the weather will be, do we?
-Come on out and tune up your bocce skills and reconnect with old friends.
-Let's get 2066 off to a roaring start.
+The days are getting much longer!
+We don't really care what the weather will be, do we?
+Come on out and tune up your bocce skills before the summer season and reconnect with old friends.

 WHERE: Woodland Park Lawn Bowling Club, 6150 Whitman Ave N. Click here for location map.